Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Complete at least 25% of academic degree credits at Frederick Community College.

-Students are strongly urged to consult with the Education Program Coordinator and/or their assigned academic advisor as early as possible and should be aware that some transfer college and universities may require a higher grade point average as a condition of admission than that required to earn the A.A.T. degree.
+Students are strongly urged to consult with the Education Program Coordinator and/or their assigned academic advisor as early as possible and should be aware that some transfer colleges and universities may require a higher grade point average as a condition of admission than that required to earn the A.A.T. degree.

 - Complete a graduation application and submit to Registration and Records.

-- Certificate of Accomplishment
+- Certificate

 To be eligible to receive a certificate, students must: